miyagi-sensei/georgia/class13/README.md

 - a binary search that searches for the smallest `i` where `a[i] >= target` when `a[0..99]` is sorted in **ascending order**?

 Practice writing the invariant.
 Prove your own code before you test it.
 How did it go?
 Are you getting better at getting it right in one shot?

+---

+Go over Section A Question 16 & 10.